wesen/go-go-labs/cmd/apps/agent-task-sqlite/README.md

 ## Features

-- **Project Management**: Create and organize work into projects with friendly slugs
+- **Project Management**: Create and organize work into projects with friendly slugs and guidelines
+- **Project Guidelines**: Store concise and detailed guidelines displayed during task operations
 - **Agent Management**: Register agents tied to specific projects with slug-based identification
 - **Task Management**: Create, query, and track analysis tasks with dependencies using flexible identifiers
+- **Task Notes**: Record observations, bugs, lessons learned, and ideas during task execution
 - **Dependency Blocking**: Tasks with incomplete dependencies cannot be assigned until prerequisites are completed
 - **Task Assignment**: Assign tasks to agents with validation and force reassignment options
 - **Project-Agent Binding**: Agents are tied to specific projects and cannot work on tasks from other projects
 - **Location Tracking**: Store and manage code locations relevant to tasks
-- **Report Generation**: Create reports linked to tasks and locations
+- **Report Generation**: Create comprehensive completion reports linked to tasks and locations
+- **Web Interface**: Monitor and manage tasks through a web dashboard with quick actions
 - **Slug-based Identification**: Use human-friendly slugs instead of numeric IDs
 - **Database Locking**: Safe concurrent access with automatic retry logic
 - **Debug Logging**: Comprehensive debug logging for troubleshooting